Politics of Senegal: Political culture

-Initially Wade's government had the support of a broad section of groups opposed to the socialist government, but gradually individual parties have disassociated themselves from the government and joined the opposition efforts led by PS.
-In 2011, Wade attempted to amend the Constitution to allow him to run for another term in office.
-Large protests by opponents erupted, throughout the Summer of 2011, as well as large counter-protests by government supporters.
+Initially, Wade's government had support from a broad range of groups opposed to the socialist government, but individual parties gradually distanced themselves and joined the opposition socialist party.
+In 2011, Wade attempted to amend the Constitution to allow him to run for another term.
+Opponents then protested throughout the Summer of 2011, while government supporters staged counter-protests.
 The crisis has deepened political rifts within the country, which has long been a rare example of stability in the region.
 After Senegal's Constitutional Court approved Wade's bid to run for a third presidential term, street protests broke out.
-The top court's decision was controversial as the Senegalese constitutional amendment, which places a two-term limit on the presidential office, was established about a year after Wade came into power in 2000.

-In March 2012, the incumbent president Abdoulaye Wade lost the presidential election and Macky Sall was elected as the new President of Senegal.
-In August 2017, the ruling party won a landslide victory in the parliamentary election.
-President Macky Sall's ruling coalition took 125 seats in the 165-seat National Assembly.
-In 2019 president Macky Sall easily won re-election in the first round.

-In March 2024, Opposition candidate Bassirou Diomaye Faye won the Senegal’s presidential election over the candidate of the ruling coalition, becoming the youngest president in Senegal’s history.
+In March 2012, incumbent Wade lost the presidential election to Sall.
+In August 2017, the ruling coalition won a landslide victory in the parliamentary elections, securing 125 seats in the 165-seat National Assembly.
+In 2019, Sall was re-elected in the first round.
+In March 2024, Opposition candidate Bassirou Diomaye Faye won Senegal's presidential election against the incumbent party candidate, becoming the youngest president in the country's history.